whittle/yesod-test-mocks/README.md

 # yesod-test-mocks
+Yesod.Test.Mocks provides a nearly drop-in replacement for Yesod.Test that enables adding mocks to examples.

+## How to use
 1. Modify your app so that any behaviors you want to mock will be accessed through actions that are part of the Application type.
 2. Create a data type to hold your mocks for each spec.